 During your Stay

-- If there is any ambiguity about vehicle parking, policies of the house, condo access, pool functions, etc... we advise you ask the rental home manager promptly.
-A phone call can save several hours of trouble.
+- When there's any ambiguity about parking, rules of the property, house access, swimming pool operations, etc... we advise you ask the rental manager promptly.
+A brief phone call eliminates many problems.

-- Don't forget to respect your nearby neighbors.
-Residents usually live within earshot.
-Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your primary residence.
+- Please be considerate of the neighborhood.
+Many times, neighboring properties are occupied by permanent residents.
+Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your residence.

 - Enjoy your stay!
-Don't forget to protect the rental owner (and your things!) by keeping the home locked up when you are away, exactly like you would at home.
+Ensure you protect the property owner (and your stuff!) by keeping the vacation rental secured while you are away, just like you would at home.